Our 5 Favorite Quotes About Saving Money

 Do not save what is left after spending, but spend what is left after saving. – Warren Buffett

 When the fourth wealthiest person in the world talks about money, it makes sense to listen.
-Known for living simply despite his means, we couldn’t agree more with this bit of advice.
+Known for living simply despite his means, we couldn’t agree more with this bit of advice from Warren Buffett.
 If you don’t make putting money away for the future a priority, you’ll never get around to doing it.
 And when you need it, it won’t be there.
 Starting and sticking to a savings plan is something you’ll never regret.

 The price of anything is the amount of life you exchange for it. – Henry David Thoreau